lubeda/EspHoMaTriXv2/README.md

 [![Publish wiki](https://github.com/lubeda/EspHoMaTriXv2/actions/workflows/wiki.yaml/badge.svg)](https://github.com/lubeda/EspHoMaTriXv2/actions/workflows/wiki.yaml)
 [![Build](https://github.com/lubeda/EspHoMaTriXv2/actions/workflows/build.yaml/badge.svg)](https://github.com/lubeda/EspHoMaTriXv2/actions/workflows/build.yaml)

+## Important
+with the ulanzi-hardware and esphome 2024.2.0 you have to remove allt the rtttl stuff to make things work!!!

 ## Attention

 Some updates of esphome will interfere with EspHoMaTriXv2, like the update of esphome to 2023.7.0.
 It made a change to all YAML files necessary.